nhannht/obsidian-historica/README.md

 - _(Not) Smart and dynamic extraction_ point of time in your note or multi notes
 - _Auto sort_ and _visualize_ the time in your note
 - Support for two styles of visualization
-- _(Not) Smart generate the summary_ of content related to the point of time in your note
+- _(Not) Smart generates the summary_ of content related to the point of time in your note
 - Multi files support
 - Export your timeline as image/pdf or copy it to clipboard